inoxlang/inox/docs/scripting-basics.md

 }))
 ```

-⚠️ Lazy expressions are more flexible but are slower and less secure, try to only use them when necessary.
+⚠️ Quoted expressions are more flexible but are slower and less secure, try to only use them when necessary.

 ### Parallel Data Retrieval